relthyg/deezer-rss/README.md

 # deezer-rss

-This flask application provides an artist's discography on Deezer as rss feed.
+This flask application provides an artist's discography on Deezer as an rss feed.
 Each album is represented by a feed item, so you can use it to get notified about new releases.

 ## Quickstart